 We can all agree that every job is essential, but not all are fun or rewarding.
 So what do you think are the worst jobs?
+Maybe it’s doing sewer work or healing with hazardous waste.
 After polling the internet, here are ten top-voted careers people deemed the worst.

 1. Low-Wage Factory Work

 Someone shared, “My mother was once a factory worker, and the hours were brutal—minimal pay, long hours, hard and repetitive manual labor, working basically like a robot.”